lilianricaud/presentations/stigmergy-ncraft.md

 ![bg original ](stigmergie-fourmiliere-2.png)

 <!---
-La stigmergie produit des structures complexes
+Stigmergy produce complex structures

-La structure covers 50 square metres, is 8 metres deep and its building process required to move 40 tonnes of dirt.
+The structure covers 50 square metres, is 8 metres deep and its building process required to move 40 tonnes of dirt.

 Tunnels are optimised to ensure a good ventilation, but also the shortest routes, the structure has litterally underground "highways" and smaller routes connecting main chambers, garbage dumps, and mushroom gardens.
 In these gardens where temperature and humidity are controlled ants feed crushed leaves to a the mycelium they harvest later.

-Les tunnels sont conçus de façon optimales pour assurer une bonne ventilation mais aussi la route la plus courte,  la structure comportant de véritables  « autoroutes » souterraines et des routes plus petites, connectant des chambres principales, des fosses à ordures, et des « jardins à champignons » où la température et l’humidité sont contrôlées et où les fourmis nourrissent de feuilles broyées un  mycélium qu’elles récoltent ensuite.

-On dirait que la structure a été conçue par un architecte génial, mais tout a été fait par l’intelligence collective de la colonie qui se comporte comme un super-organisme.
+It looks like the structure has been built by some mad genius, but everything has been built by the collective intelligence of the colony behaving like a super-organism.

 --->